Rakasyaa/InformHub/README.md

-# Learning Forum Web Application
+# Inform HUB Web Application

 A web forum application similar to Reddit/Facebook communities but focused on learning topics.
 Users can create posts, comment, upvote/downvote, and follow topic spaces.